felixocham/FromKaggleStackOverflow2024Survey/README.md

 - collections
 - plotly
 ## Steps Followed
-- Loaded .csv File for Analysis in Pandas
+- Loaded .csv File for Analysis in Pandas.
-- Used separate functions per analysis
+- Used separate functions per analysis.
-- Created a visual presentation of each survey question
+- Created a visual presentation of each survey question.
 ## Sample Function
-A function that categorises the developer responses into 4 main areas
+A function that categorises the developer responses into 4 main areas:
 ```
 def get_category_of_interest(cleaned_data, category_filter='All Respondents'):
     """ Filters a data frame  to get the category of interest."""